 The course covers both the hardware and software aspect of the 16-bit Motorola microcontroller.
 Overview of onboard chip components and available instruction sets with emphasis on the newer and enhanced version.
 Student is required to develop a hardware application and write and test modular code.
 Software developmental tools will be employed.
 High level language compliers will be discussed.
 Students are required to purchase an evaluation board and deliver a final project for testing.
-(3)
+Availability of course based on demand.(3)